1. Ambitious companies realize that employee engagement is key to reducing staff turnover and ensuring company growth.

 According to Mercer’s research, differences in national culture, market conditions, and the state of economic development influence employee engagement.

 Studies noted that workers in the US and the UK, for example, share only one engagement driver –a sense of personal accomplishment – rated first and second in importance, respectively.
 But this report noted that the top drivers in the UK “paralleled six of the top drivers in Asia’s top market, China.”
+This included a lot of the

 Engaging international employees